Incentives for Responsiveness, Instrumental Control and Impact: Setup

 \section{Setup}

+We will begin with a recap of structural causal models and then introduce structural causal influence models.

-\subsection{Structural Causal Models}
+\subsection{Structural causal models}

-In this section, we recap structural causal models (SCMs), a main building block of our theory.
-An SCM is a type of causal model where all randomness is consigned to \emph{exogenous} variables.
-The variables of interest (called \emph{endogenous} variables) are all deterministic functions of each other and the exogenous variables.
+Structural causal models (SCMs) \citep{pearl2009causality} are a type of causal model where all randomness is consigned to exogenous variables, while deterministic structural functions relate the endogenous variables to each other and to the exogenous ones.
+As demonstrated by \citet{pearl2009causality}, this structural approach has significant benefits over traditional causal Bayesian networks for analysing (nested) counterfactuals and ``individual-level'' effects.